Riverscapes/QRAVEPlugin/src/project_upload.md

 - [X] View log button works
 - [X] SUCCESS: New project is canceled mid-upload
 - [X] SUCCESS: Cancelled project can be restarted successfully
+- [X] SHOULD_FAIL: Refuse to upload project from different api
+- [X] SHOULD_FAIL: Refuse to upload project with bad project id
 - [ ] Form can be closed and opened again without losing functionality